Can I Use the iWALK Crutch?

 The chart below gives general guidelines for height / maximum weight.
 Please understand that this chart is based upon statistical averages for body mass index among the adult population and is only a starting point in determining if your body mass will complicate or inhibit you from adapting to the iWALK crutch.

-If you exceed the maximum for the chart above and are still interested, we strongly recommend you take our online quiz which covers all the factors that are important for self-determining if the iWALK is right for you.
+If you exceed the maximum for the chart above and are still interested, we strongly recommend you take our online quiz above which covers all the factors that are important for self-determining if the iWALK is right for you.

 iWALK crutch is becoming increasingly popular as a daily living aid and a transitory / training device for new below knee amputees.
 The only special requirements for below knee amputees are that you have a minimum of 4” (10cm) of residual limb and you can tolerate weight on your existing shin.
 Above knee amputees cannot use the iWALK crutch without a prosthetic assistive device.